Row-clustering of a Point Process-valued Matrix: Numerical Examples

-\textbf{Results.} We evaluate the average clustering performance of each method over $100$ repeated experiments under each setting, using \emph{clustering purity} \cite{schutze2008introduction} as a evaluation metric.
+\textbf{Results.} We evaluate the clustering performance of each method over $100$ repeated experiments under each setting, using \emph{clustering purity} \cite{schutze2008introduction} as a evaluation metric.
 Table \ref{tab1} reports the averaged clustering purity of each method on the synthetic data.
 When $m=1$, MS-MPP obtains the best clustering result in terms of purity consistently across different numbers of clusters.
-Especially when $C$ increases, which implies there is more overlap among clusters, the advantage of MS-MPP becomes more prominent.
+Especially when $C$ increases, in which case there are more overlaps among clusters, the advantage of MS-MPP becomes more prominent.
 When $m=20, 100$, MM-MPP still significantly outperforms the other two competitors.
-It is also noticeable that the performance of DF and DMPH in general deteriorates as $m$ increases, despite the fact that more repeated event sequences offer more information for clustering.
+It is also noticeable that the performance of DF and DMPH, in general, deteriorates as $m$ increases, although more repeated event sequences offer more information for clustering.
 One explanation is that both DF and DMHP may incur bias due to ignoring different sources of variations for repeatedly observed event times.
-Another reason is that many existing Hawkes process models, such as DMHP, assume a constant triggering function over time, which may no be flexible enough to characterize general data generation patterns.
+Another reason may be that many existing Hawkes process models, such as DMHP, assume a constant triggering function over time, which may not be flexible enough to characterize the data generated from models~\eqref{df2} and~\eqref{df1}.

+Our code can be accessed via \url{https://github.com/LihaoYin/MMMPP}.
+To show the computational advantage of the proposed ES algorithm over the EM algorithm, Table~\ref{tab:time} gives the computation times of CPU-based EM, CPU-based ES, and GPU-based ES algorithms for $20$ iterations in the estimation of model~\eqref{df2} with $n=500,100$, $m=20$, $R=5$ and $C=3$.
+For each iteration, $10,000$ MCMC samples are drawn to approximate \eqref{eq:monte}.
+Table~\ref{tab:time} demonstrates that with the GPU acceleration, the computation time of the proposed ES can be reduced by more than $20$ folds in this case scenario compared to the EM algorithm, which is not suitable for array programming \cite{harris2020array}.